-My father died exactly a year ago today, in California, at the age of 97.
+My father died nearly two years ago, in California, at the age of 97.
 I didn’t learn he’d died until a couple of months later, when I googled him, on a hunch, and found his terse, two-line obituary.
 Shortly after this, I heard from his widow, Michele.
 “It’s time to open this family up,” she wrote.
 “I’ll tell you anything you want to know about your dad.”
 I leapt at the offer.
 They were married for thirty-two years, and she knew him better than anyone.

 In addition to allowing me to know my mysterious, absent dad in a way I never could when he was alive, Michele generously sent me a manila envelope thick with the recipes he had collected through the decades during their marriage, about 100 in all.
 “Your father loved to cook,” she told me during one of our long phone conversations, “but he had a habit of wandering away from the stove, so I had to keep an eye on him.”
 Most of my father’s favorite recipes are written in his tiny crabbed handwriting on post-its, and I’d need a magnifying glass to read them.